Chronic inflammation is incredibly detrimental to our health, so what exactly can you do to actively live a lifestyle that fights it?

 Sleep is critical for your body to heal and protect itself against inflammation.
 Studies have shown that lack of sleep leads to increased inflammatory status in the body.
 Aim to have all technological devices (yes, that means your phone) completely turned off ~30 minutes to an hour before you sleep.
 Try buying an alarm clock to avoid the temptation of looking at your phone in addition to protecting yourself against the radiation of your phone that can disturb your sleep patterns and other facets of your lifestyle.

 4. Incorporate a stress-reducing practice into your daily routine

 Try stress-reducing practices like meditation, or the ETF (Emotional Freedom Technique) to reduce stress and help center yourself.

 5. Start supplementing with cod liver oil or fish oil

 Since reading about the powerful anti-inflammatory effects of turmeric, I put this spice on everything — my chicken, my fish, and even in my smoothies!
 I’ve also become a huge fan of ginger, which has possesses anti-inflammatory and anti-oxidative effects, and I enjoy buying ginger root to make ginger tea or put some of the root in my smoothies as well.

 One of the greatest ways to reduce inflammation that I have grown to love is through juicing.
 You can look up anti-inflammatory juicing or smoothing recipes, and see just how many anti-inflammatory recipes there are out there.
 One of my favorites includes:

 - 2 cups of spinach

 - 1 knob ginger

-These are just a few simple changes you can start implementing now, and I encourage you to carefully observe your body, your symptoms, and your overall sense of well-being as your inflammation starts to decrease.
+These are just a few simple changes you can start implementing now, and I encourage you to carefully observe your body, your symptoms, and your overall sense of well-being as your lifestyle improves and inflammation starts to decrease.